 One thing to keep in mind when deciding on an audio mixer is that you will need an XLR input for each person in the room or studio.
 Even if you’re doing a solo podcast, if you ever want to have a guest join you live, you’ll need a spare input and XLR mic for them.
 Because of that, I would actually look for a mixer that has more inputs than you think you’ll need.

 For example, if you’re doing a 2-host podcast, you should consider mixers from the multi-person podcast section.
 Some people might only ever have guests through Skype or phone calls, but you never know.

 I’m only going to include mixers that include a USB connection so you don’t have to worry about how to connect them to your desktop computer or needing additional equipment to get your recordings onto your podcasting laptop.

 You will also want to strongly consider getting a multi-port headphone amp.
 This will allow you to plug in more than one pair of headphones (most mixers only have one or two dedicated headphone ports).
 2 models I recommend are the Behringer HA400 and the ART HeadAMP4.
 They both allow you to control the volume of each person individually.
 You’ll need a balanced TRS cable to hook it up too.

-To make things easy for you, here are the top choices by price:
+To make things easy for you, here are the top choices by price in 2024:

 - Best Mixer Under $100: Behringer Xenyx Q1202USB (4 XLR Inputs)